-School Zones
+59 School Zones

-59 school zones are found throughout Saanich where the speed limit is 30 km/h during school hours.
-School zones differ from playground zones where speed limits are reduced typically at all times (not only during school hours).
+Approximately 59 school zones are found throughout Saanich where the speed limit is 30 km/h during school hours.

-Active & Safe Routes to School Programs
+25 Active & Safe Routes to School Programs

 Active & Safe Routes to School programs have been completed at 25 Saanich schools over the past ten (10) years, helping to identify barriers to walking and support more people walking to school.